-To be eligible for PayPal Seller Protection, all of the following basic requirements must be met, as well as any applicable additional requirements:
+To be eligible for PayPal's Seller Protection program, all of the following basic requirements must be met, as well as any applicable additional requirements:

-- The primary address for your PayPal account must be in Switzerland. - For Unauthorized Transaction claims, you must provide valid proof of shipment or proof of delivery that demonstrates that the item was shipped or provided to the buyer no later than two days after PayPal notified you of the dispute or reversal.
+- The primary address for your PayPal account must be in Russia. - In the case of an Unauthorised Transaction claim, you must demonstrate that you either shipped or delivered the item no later than two days after PayPal notified you of the dispute or reversal.
+For example, if PayPal notifies you of an Unauthorised Transaction claim on September 1, the valid proof of shipment must indicate that the item was shipped to the buyer no later than September 3 to be eligible for PayPal's Seller Protection program.

-- For example, if PayPal notifies you of an Unauthorized Transaction claim on September 1, the valid proof of shipment must indicate that the item was shipped to the buyer no later than September 3 to be eligible for PayPal Seller Protection. - The item must be a physical, tangible good that can be shipped, except for items subject to the Intangible Goods Additional Requirements. - You must ship the item to the shipping address on the transaction details page in your PayPal account for the transaction.
-If you originally ship the item to the recipient's shipping address on the transaction details page but the item is later redirected to a different address, you will not be eligible for PayPal Seller Protection.
-We therefore recommend not using a shipping service that is arranged by the buyer, so that you will be able to provide valid proof of shipping and delivery. - The shipping requirement does not apply to eligible transactions involving items that you deliver in person, provided, however, that you agree to provide us with alternative evidence of delivery, or such additional documentation or information relating to the transaction that we may request. - You must respond to PayPal's requests for documentation and other information in a timely manner as requested in our email correspondence with you or in our correspondence with you through the Resolution Center.
-If you do not respond to PayPal's request for documentation and other information in the time requested, you may not be eligible for PayPal Seller Protection. - If the sale involves pre-ordered or made-to-order goods, you must ship within the timeframe you specified in the listing.
-Otherwise, it is recommended that you ship all items within 7 days after receipt of payment. - Provide proof of shipment or delivery. - The payment must be marked "eligible" or "partially eligible" in the case of Unauthorized Transaction claims, or "eligible" in the case of Item Not Received claims for PayPal Seller Protection on the "Transaction Details" page. - You must accept a single payment from one PayPal account for the purchase (partial payment and/or payment in instalments are excluded).
+- The item must be a physical, tangible good that can be shipped, except for items subject to the Intangible Goods Additional Requirements. - You must ship the item to the shipping address on the Transaction Details page in your PayPal account for the transaction.
+If you originally ship the item to the recipient's shipping address on the Transaction Details page but the item is later redirected to a different address, you will not be eligible for PayPal's Seller Protection program.
+We therefore recommend not using a shipping service that is arranged by the buyer, so that you will be able to provide valid proof of delivery. - You must respond to PayPal's requests for documentation and other information in a timely manner as requested in our email correspondence with you or in our correspondence with you through the Resolution Center.
+If you do not respond to PayPal's request for documentation and other information in the time requested, you may not be eligible for PayPal's Seller Protection program. - If the sale involves pre-ordered or made-to-order goods, you must ship within the timeframe you specified in the listing.
+Otherwise, it is recommended that you ship all items within 7 days after receipt of payment. - Provide proof of shipment or delivery. - The payment must be marked "eligible" or "partially eligible" in the case of Unauthorised Transaction claims, or "eligible" in the case of Item Not Received claims, for PayPal's Seller Protection program on the "Transaction Details" page.

-PayPal determines whether your claim is eligible for PayPal Seller Protection.
+PayPal determines whether your claim is eligible for PayPal's Seller Protection program.
 PayPal will make a decision, in its sole discretion, based on the eligibility requirements, any information or documentation provided during the resolution process or any other information PayPal deems relevant and appropriate under the circumstances.

-Item Not Received additional requirement
+Item Not Received Additional Requirements

-To be eligible for PayPal Seller Protection for a buyer's Item Not Received claim, you must meet both the basic requirements and the additional requirements listed below:
+To be eligible for PayPal's Seller Protection program for a buyer's Item Not Received claim, you must meet both the basic requirements and the additional requirements listed below:

-- Where a buyer files a chargeback with the issuer for a card-funded transaction, the payment must be marked "eligible" for PayPal's Seller Protection on the "Transaction Details" page. - You must provide proof of delivery as described below.
+- Where a buyer files a chargeback with the issuer for a card-funded transaction, the payment must be marked "eligible" for PayPal's Seller Protection on the Transaction Details page. - You must provide proof of delivery as described below.

-Intangible Goods additional requirements
+Intangible Goods Additional Requirements

-For the sale of intangible goods and services to be eligible for PayPal Seller Protection, the sale must meet the basic requirements and the following additional requirements:
+For the sale of intangible goods and services to be eligible for PayPal's Seller Protection, the sale must meet the basic requirements and the following additional requirements: